How do you do Customer Service? Are Your Employees Aware of It?

 - If you were a customer, would you be satisfied with the outcome of the call?

 We think of “Process” A series of actions or steps taken in order to achieve a particular end. as only existing in manufacturing or production.
 Every action, every movement in every company is a process.

 Some are clearly defined, some are not.
 Some are innate in the majority of companies, like answering the phone.
 But, a truly customer-service-oriented company will have a clearly defined policy surrounding answering the phone, it’s their process!

 Execs, do you actively mine your customer for feedback?
 This is Item #6 in the Rockefeller Habits checklist, a summary of a CEO’s job description if they want to scale and grow a company.

-Schedule a free call with a business growth coach to learn more about process improvement and growth concepts that will improve your company’s performance.
+Schedule a free coaching session to learn more about process improvement and growth concepts that will improve your company’s performance.